vp576/vp576-IT265-002/docs/devlogs/Module-006-Dev-Log.md

 ### Date: [03/10/2025]

 #### Goals for this Module
-- Learn how to plan and manage in game development
 - Finish the design treatment assignment
+- Start working on my physical prototype
-- Finalize my board game idea
+- Add more mechanisms to the game
-- Learn Depth and Complexity in gaming
+- Study for the Midterm

 #### Progress
 - **What I accomplished**:
-  - Learnt more concepts in game development.
-  - Have a rough idea of my game concept
+  - Finished coming up with a board design and a few game mechanics.
 - **Challenges faced**:
-  - N/A
+  - I am struggling to make my game come to life with physical technicalities.
 - **Solutions**:
-  - N/A
+  - I will be using a 3D printed for the physical prototype and come up with some solution.

 #### Learnings
-- Understanding Depth vs Complexity.
-- Different stages of game plan.
-- A roadmap to developing a game.
+- Study for the Midterm

 #### Free Thinking
 - I have a lot more to think about my game.
+- Think more about the physical technicalities

 #### Next Steps
-- Finalize my game idea and start working on the writing aspect of it.
+- Ace the midterm.
-- Finish the design treatment assignment.
+- Finish the physical prototype.